Welcome to my travel log documenting three weeks of wandering through baltic countries. Namely Finland, Estonia, Latvia, Lithuania, and Belarus.

 Klaipeda Day 1 – The beach

 I wanted to see a legit Lithuanian beach town with all its cons and pros and Klaipeda was a perfect choice.
 Klaipeda is a beach town located not that far from Latvian borders.
-I heard only positive references about its never-ending nude beaches.
+I heard only positive references for its never-ending nude beaches.

 When I arrived at the bus station, It was already 6 pm.
 But since the sunset was not earlier than at 11 pm, I had plenty of time to enjoy the daylight.